The best apps to learn French in 2026

 You can find more information in our in-depth Busuu review.
 Or read on for my major takeaways from the app.

-Bottom line: Busuu is comprehensive and well-structured, but if you want AI conversation practice with instant feedback, Copycat Cafe offers 1,000 daily AI messages.
+Bottom line: Busuu is comprehensive and well-structured for grammar and listening.
+If you want to add daily AI conversation practice to round out your skills, Copycat Cafe offers 1,000 messages/day with pronunciation scoring.

 Premium unlocks all course content, offline mode, personalized study plans, grammar lessons, AI-powered reviews, and official McGraw Hill certificates.